adityaax/darkweb-directory/README.md

 We strive to ensure that every link listed is active and functional.
 However, if you encounter any broken or outdated links, please consider opening an issue or submitting a pull request with the correct information.

 ## 📁 Categories
-- Anonymous File Upload Services
+- Anonymous File Sharing Services
 - Blogs & Personal Pages
 - Chat Rooms
 - Onion Link Directories